arkency/posts/posts/2014-07-29-ruby-background-processes-with-upstart-user-jobs.md

   </figure>
 </p>

-Recently one of our developers [Paweł Pacana](https://twitter.com/pawelpacana) wanted to manage upstart service during deployment process in our application.
-He started with [my previous article about upstart](http://blog.arkency.com/2014/06/create-run-and-manage-your-background-processes-with-upstart/) and finished with robust deployment configuration with reliable setup using... runit.
+Recently, my colleague at Arkency [Paweł Pacana](https://twitter.com/pawelpacana) wanted to manage application process with upstart.
+He started with [the previous article about upstart](http://blog.arkency.com/2014/06/create-run-and-manage-your-background-processes-with-upstart/) and finished with robust deployment configuration with reliable setup using... runit.
 He summarised upstart briefly: *"so sudo"* so I decided to extend my latest blogpost with some information about **upstart user jobs**.

 <!-- more -->